XRTK/com.xrtk.core/articles/01-DownloadingTheXRTK.md

 ### Prerequisites

-* Each contributor to the project will need to have [git installed](https://git-scm.com/) on their machines with the proper envionment variable set so the symbolic linker can find and execute git commands via the terminal.
+* Each contributor to the project will need to have [git installed](https://git-scm.com/) on their machines with the proper environment variable set so the symbolic linker can find and execute git commands via the terminal.
-* You'll need to install the core pacakge via one of the [traditional installation](#automatic-upm-installation) paths before you can create symbolic links in your project using the editor context menu in later setup steps.
+* You'll need to install the core package via one of the [traditional installation](#register-upm-server-in-project-settings) paths before you can create symbolic links in your project using the editor context menu in later setup steps.

 ### Setup Steps